Summary

 Visitor Tips

-- The grand stairway leading to the Main Shrine (Jogu) is one of the landmarks of Tsurugaoka Hachimangu.
+- The grand stairway leading to the Main Shrine (Jogu) is one of the iconic views of Kamakura.

-- Those who prefer to avoid the long steps may offer prayers at Wakamiya (Gegu), located before the stairway.
+- Those who prefer to avoid the long steps may offer prayers at Wakamiya (Gegu).

-- The view from the upper terrace offers a fine outlook over Kamakura.
+- The view from the upper terrace offers a wide outlook over Kamakura.

 Omamori (Amulets)